 Dates and Locations:

 We will be offering this course in a 3-day format, allowing for a deeper exploration of the themes.
-Stay tuned for other dates and locations (in Canada, the US, the UK) in 2018 and 2019
+Stay tuned for other dates and locations (in Canada, the US, the UK) in 2019.

 Get in touch with us if you would like to host in your area!

 Some course fee subsidies are available on the basis of financial need.

 This is a course developed and provided by the International Centre for Co-operative Management (ICCM) in the Sobey School of Business at Saint Mary’s University (Canada).
 This course will be delivered in a customized fashion (depending on location and audience).
-The course was developed collaboratively by Maureen Mcculloch (UK); Joe Riemann (USA); Karen Miner (Managing Director for CME at Saint Mary’s University, Canada); and Sonja Novkovic (Academic Director for CME, Canada).
+The course was developed collaboratively by Maureen Mcculloch (UK); Joe Riemann (USA); Karen Miner (Managing Director for ICCM at Saint Mary’s University, Canada); and Sonja Novkovic (Academic Director for ICCM, Canada).
 Guest presenters will provide additional diversity into the course content to complement the expertise of the course instructors and participants.

 For more information contact firstname.lastname@example.org